 The Metropolis That Wasn’t

-In the 1930s, Metropolis was ravaged by plagues straight out of the Book of Exodus.
 First, jackrabbits arrived and devoured the crops.
-Next was typhoid—sanitation on the remote flats not as advanced as it is today.
+Next was typhoid—sanitation on the remote flats was not as advanced as it is today.
 That was followed by a wholesale invasion of millions of Mormon crickets, Nevada’s unofficial state pest.
 Then came a devastating fire, which burned down the town’s hotel in 1936.

 Worse than any of those, and ultimately proving fatal to Metropolis, was relentless drought.
 The survival of a farming community is contingent on access to water, and Metropolis could never find a consistent source to sustain its population.
 The closest approximation of such a source, Bishop Creek, is a tributary of the Humboldt River.
 The Pacific Reclamation Company attempted to harness the creek’s power by constructing an earthen rock-fill dam seven miles east of Metropolis, along with a diversion canal.
 Interestingly, the dam was built from brick remnants of the 1906 San Francisco earthquake.